Are you an older adult who is having trouble seeing properly? It could be macular degeneration—a vision-threatening disease.

 While there is no cure, lifestyle changes and prompt treatment can help you manage your symptoms and preserve your vision.

-Find out how the specialists at Retina Associates, PA, serving Shawnee Mission, KS, and surrounding areas can treat this condition...
+Find out how the specialists at Retina Associates, LLC, serving Lenexa, KS, and surrounding areas can treat this condition...

 What Is Macular Degeneration?